 Overview of Divorce

-One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce, and intend to remain here indefinitely.
+Residency: One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce.
 A friend, family member, or co-worker will have to sign an affidavit stating under penalty of perjury that they know that the spouse is indeed a Nevada resident.

 There are other grounds for divorce that are not used very often.
 Usually, claiming that you cannot live together as a married couple and that there is no chance of reconciliation is enough for a judge to grant a divorce.

-People often wonder how long the divorce process will take.
-There is no easy answer to that question, since all cases are different.
+How long will my case take?
+There is no easy answer to that question since all cases are different.
 If you and your spouse can agree to most or all of terms of your divorce, a divorce can be finished fairly quickly.
 If you and your spouse cannot agree on very many things, you may have to go to court several times before the divorce can be finalized.

 Many difficult decisions have to be made before a divorce can be finalized.
 This includes how to divide the property and debts, whether alimony will be awarded, and, if children are involved, how to handle custody, visitation, and child support.
 Ideally, you and your spouse will be able to agree on some or all of these things.
 If you cannot agree, the judge will have to make the decisions for you.